StAResComp/rescomp-network-launch/programme.md

 ## Short Talks From Members

-Suggested topic: "Why I use X".
+Suggested topics: "Why I use X", "Why I write code".
 Feel free to suggest others.
 Feel free to submit a pull request with a talk added to the list below; alternatively, email the list.
+Thinking at the moment of ~10 minute talks - may tweak that according to the number of speakers.

 - [Speaker]: [Topic]
+- Roman Spesyvtsev: "Why I write code"

 ## Discussion

 Proposed topic: "What we need from a St Andrews Research Computing Network".
 Feel free to submit a pull request adding points you'd like to see covered; alternatively, email the list.

 - [Point to be covered]
+- Possible activities:
+ - Training (e.g. virtualisation, software licensing, version control...) - what topics, who to provide?
+ - Book reading group
+ - ...